dotnet/csharplang/spec/expressions.md

 -   If the array creation expression contains an array initializer, then each expression in the array initializer is evaluated and assigned to its corresponding array element.
 The evaluations and assignments are performed in the order the expressions are written in the array initializer—in other words, elements are initialized in increasing index order, with the rightmost dimension increasing first.
 If evaluation of a given expression or the subsequent assignment to the corresponding array element causes an exception, then no further elements are initialized (and the remaining elements will thus have their default values).

-An array creation expression permits instantiation of an array with elements of an array type, but the elements of such an array shall be manually initialized. \[*Example*: The statement
+An array creation expression permits instantiation of an array with elements of an array type, but the elements of such an array shall be manually initialized.
+The statement

 int\[\]\[\] a = new int\[100\]\[\];